 In the event of a termination of Dr. Mellion's employment by the Company without "cause" or Dr. Mellion's resignation for "good reason" (each as defined in the Mellion Employment Agreement), subject to Dr. Mellion's execution of the Separation Agreement and Release (as defined in Mellion Employment Agreement) and the Separation Agreement and Release becoming fully effective, the Company will pay Dr. Mellion (i) a severance amount equal to nine (9) months of her base salary, (ii) subject to Dr. Mellion's election to receive continued health benefits under COBRA, payment of premiums for participation in our health benefit plans (or cash payments equal to the amount of such premiums) for up to nine (9) months and (iii) prorated target bonus for the year in which the termination occurs.
-In addition, in the event that such a termination occurs within twelve (12) months following the effective date of a "Sale Event" (as defined in the Company's applicable equity plans), subject to Dr. Mellion (i) a severance amount equal to twelve (12) months following the effective date of a "Sale Event" (as defined in the Company's applicable equity plans), subject to Dr. Mellion (i) a severance amount equal to twelve (12) months of his base salary, (ii) subject to Dr. Mellion's election to receive continued health benefits under COBRA, payment of premiums for participation in our health benefit plans (or cash payments equal to the receive continued health benefits under COBRA, payment of premiums for participation in our health benefit plans (or cash payments equal to the amount of such premiums) for up to twelve (12) months and (iii) the target bonus for the year in which the termination occurs, and any unvested equity awards held by the executive immediately prior to the executive's termination date will be deemed immediately vested effective as of the termination date.
+In addition, in the event that such a termination occurs within twelve (12) months following the effective date of a "Sale Event" (as defined in the Company's applicable equity plans), subject to Dr. Mellion's execution of the Separation Agreement and Release and the Separation Agreement and Release becoming fully effective, the Company will pay Dr. Mellion (i) a severance amount equal to twelve (12) months of his base salary, (ii) subject to Dr. Mellion's election to receive continued health benefits under COBRA, payment of premiums for participation in our health benefit plans (or cash payments equal to the amount of such premiums) for up to twelve (12) months and (iii) the target bonus for the year in which the termination occurs, and any unvested equity awards held by the executive immediately prior to the executive's termination date will be deemed immediately vested effective as of the termination date.